JNaveenRoshan/Splunk_tutorial_materials/Deployment_Server/Part_2/Readme.md

 <!-- ABOUT THE PROJECT -->
-## User Guide on Installing Splunk in Linux on Cloud
+## User Guide on How to Setup Deployment server and push apps onto the Clients